carpentries-work/carpentries.org/pages/workshops.md

 * $2500 US

 #### Workshop Administration Fee (For Profit):
 * For information on fees for for-profit organisations, please [contact us](mailto:team@carpentries.org).
 50% of workshop coordination fees for for-profit organisations go towards supporting workshops in areas with financial need.
-Partial or full waivers for fees will be considered on an as-needed basis.

 All invoices will be issued by [Community Initiatives](https://communityin.org/), our fiscal sponsor.
 The Carpentries staff will work with host sites to manage the invoicing process.